 Businesses cannot function without the right operations management.
 Good management of daily business operations is a critical component of reaching success.
-Failure to comply with the tenets of good management can have detrimental consequences such as low employee morale, decrease in productivity, failure to pay supply chains, or decline in profitability, etc. These are scenarios that you do not want to happen to your business ventures.
-Thus, operations management plays a crucial role to business survival.
+Failure to comply with the tenets of good management can have detrimental consequences such as low employee morale, decreased productivity, failure to pay supply chains, or decline in profitability.
+These are scenarios that you do not want to happen to your business ventures.
+Thus, operations management plays a crucial role in business survival.

 What Does Operations Management Mean?

 The term operations management refers to the administration of the best business practices in order to achieve the maximum level of being effective and efficient when it comes to the disbursement of resources within a company.
 This includes the proper handling of materials, machinery, technology, and laborers in order to make high-quality goods and services that will be beneficial for the company.
 All of these components must be managed well, from the strategic planning stage, implementation phase, supervision of the production, and final evaluation of outcomes for future innovations, in order for the company to remain profitable and competitive in the industry.
 Operations managers have the big responsibility of dealing with strategizing, forecasting, and overseeing day-to-day processes.
 The field of operations management is cross-functional as it ties with many other branches like marketing, sales, human resources, and finance, and these have a huge bearing on business outcomes.

 The field of operations management actually has historical origins.
 It is said that the Sumerians from 5000 BC (before Christ) started this concept with the tracking of their product inventory lists, daily transactions, and taxes.
 Later on, the Roman civilization used the earliest principles and methods of operations management in order to plan and build their many projects like the pyramids and the Coliseum.